Excel Confidence Interval (Table of Contents)

 How to Compute Confidence Interval?

-We first need to compute the required parameters for the computation of confidence interval.
-These are namely Mean, Standard Deviation, Significance Value, Size.
+We first need to compute the required parameters for the confidence interval computation.
+These are namely Mean, Standard Deviation, Significance Value, and Size.

 Step 1: In cell E2, use the formula as an AVERAGE to calculate the sample mean.
 Use formula as =AVERAGE(B2:B11).

-Step 3: We want a 95% confidence interval for the population mean, for which we will set the level of significance as 1-0.95 = 0.05.
+Step 3: We want a 95% confidence interval for the population means, for which we will set the significance level as 1-0.95 = 0.05.
 Set the value in cell E4.

-Step 5: In cell E6, we will find out the Confidence Value using CONFIDENCE.NORM function.
-Start initializing the function by typing “=CONFIDENCE.NORM(“ in cell E6.
+Step 5: In cell E6, we will find the Confidence Value using CONFIDENCE.NORM function.
+Start initializing the function by typing “=CONFIDENCE.NORM(“in cell E6.

 Step 7: Use Sample Standard Deviation as a second parameter under the formula.
 The value is stored in cell E3.
 Add it as a second argument under the formula.